Development Setup

 Database (PostgreSQL)

 GoAlert is built and tested against Postgres 11.
-Version 9.6 should still work as of this writing, but is not recomended as future versions may begin using newer features.
+Version 9.6 should still work as of this writing, but is not recommended as future versions may begin using newer features.

 Manual Configuration